Ztein/rb-api-mcp/Project docs/Stories DOING/STORY-003.md

 - [x] Integrate with authentication service from STORY-001 and STORY-002
 - [x] Add proper error handling and response validation
 - [x] Include detailed logging for all API requests and responses
-- [ ] Implement retry logic for transient errors
+- [x] Implement retry logic for transient errors
 - [x] Create unit tests for the base API service
-- [ ] Update the config.py file to replace Kolada's BASE_URL with Riksbanken URLs
+- [x] Update the config.py file to replace Kolada's BASE_URL with Riksbanken URLs

 ## Implementation Notes
 - Much of this story has already been implemented as part of STORY-001 with the creation of `RiksbankApiClient` in `src/services/riksbank_api.py`
-- The existing `fetch_data_from_kolada` function in `src/services/api.py` should be reviewed and adapted
+- The existing `fetch_data_from_kolada` function in `src/services/api.py` has been adapted to create a complementary `fetch_data_from_riksbank` function
-- New function should be named `fetch_data_from_riksbank` with similar parameters
+- New function `fetch_data_from_riksbank` follows similar patterns for API consumption with consistent error handling
-- Consider keeping the Kolada API client for backwards compatibility
+- Kept the Kolada API client for backwards compatibility
-- Implement retry logic with exponential backoff for transient errors
+- Implemented retry logic with exponential backoff for transient errors (HTTP 429, 502, 503, 504, and network errors)
-- Consider rate limiting to avoid overwhelming Riksbanken API
+- Added pagination support similar to the Kolada API function

 ## Implementation Progress
-- Already implemented:
+- Completed:
   - Base API service module (`src/services/riksbank_api.py`)
   - GET and POST methods with proper error handling
   - Authentication integration
   - Detailed logging
   - Unit tests

-- Still to be implemented:
-  - Retry logic for transient errors
+  - Retry logic for transient errors with exponential backoff
-  - Migration of existing API calls from Kolada to Riksbanken
+  - Migration of existing API pattern with `fetch_data_from_riksbank` function
-  - Update config.py file
+  - Configuration file already has Riksbanken URLs

 ## Dependencies
 - STORY-001: Implement OAuth2 client credentials authentication (✅ Completed)